priyanshu-codejee219/Calculator/README.md

 The most basic features can be accessed directly when you open the app, which includes simple arithmetic calculations following BODMAS rule.

 The left arrow button opens a panel with extra functions like trigonometry, logarithms and more.
 The panel can also be closed via the same button.<br>
-***Note:*** Ensure you properly close the brackets.
+***Note:*** If you want to use these functions, kindly keep the panel open.
+Ensure you properly close the brackets.
 Every opening paranthesis must have a closing paranthesis.

 The right arrow opens a panel which maintains history of calculations made for easy refernece.
 It also has a delete history button which deletes all the calculations that have been done till then.